myboyhood/myboyhood.github.io/_pages/about.md

 # About me
 ---

 I am a Ph.D. candidate at robotics institute of the Shanghai Jiao Tong University, China.
 My research focus is on visual localization and mapping of multiple unmanned aerial vehicles (UAVs), Visual-Inertial Odometry (VIO), and SLAM.
-I am also experienced in the field of UAV autonomous inspection.
+I am also experienced in UAV autonomous inspection.
 <br/>

 # Education